Nikhil286240/SNCFETCH/README.md

 6. Run `source ~/.bashrc` in your terminal then build your catkin workspace using `catkin_make`.

-7. Install the Turtlebot keyboard controller using

-8. Run the following four lines of code in your terminal.
+7. Run the following four lines of code in your terminal.

 * `roslaunch fetch_gazebo fetch.launch` opens the Gazebo simulation along with Fetch robot, Turtlebot guider robot and pre-made world file.